dsteal/useful-scripts/README.md

-# useful-scripts
-Small collection of my useful scripts
+# Small collection of my useful scripts
+## quickstore
+allows for the quick encryption of files/dirs in a folder while not re-encrypting already encrypted data.